 5 Easy Ways to Save Money with Zero Waste

-As I was trying to think about my new year’s resolutions, I started to think about how we could be more mindful of the planet and environment.
+I’ve started to think about how we could be more mindful of the planet and environment.
 I stumbled upon the idea of the zero waste home and that sent me down a rabbit hole!

 Now, some of it is intense, but if you start out slow, it can be done (or at least you can reduce the amount of waste you have!).
 There are so many ways of being more aware of how much we’re wasting; and what we can do about it.
 I love some of the ideas that came up in my research: